google/xls/docs_src/scheduling.md

 timing constraints, whereas `x - y - z ≤ k` constraints are used to constrain the lifetime variables to be equal to the difference between the max user cycle and the cycle of a given node.

+[^lifetime]: The lifetime of a node is the interval starting at the cycle number
+    assigned to the node and ending at the maximum cycle number of the users of the node.